Skip to main content

 Whether the goal is to intimidate or harm a business or government leader, to steal something of value (such as personally identifiable information or intellectual property) or to cause economic or political uncertainty, the challenge is the same.
 Security professionals need a way to identify potential threats as early as possible — both to respond more effectively to imminent threats and to proactively shut them down before anything bad can occur.

-Finding Answers with PAI
+Finding answers with PAI

-To build a threat assessment, Publicly Available Information (PAI) provides a wealth of data that can spotlight risks before they turn into tragedy.
+To build a threat assessment, publicly available information (PAI) provides a wealth of data that can spotlight risks before they turn into tragedy.
 It’s possible to find out if an executive’s direct email or login information has been posted on the dark web, or if threatening conversations around an upcoming public appearance have been growing on certain social channels.

 Threat actors are becoming increasingly aware and conscious of their digital footprints, many have learned to be more subtle in their online postings and other public communications.
 It may take some additional effort to sift through the clues that could point to an imminent risk event.
 That means not only looking for specific keywords like “gun,” but related and slang terms that could mean the same things in the right context.